 - If the UN General Assembly recognized the right to a healthy environment, it could accelerate the transition towards a renewable energy future, the access to safe drinking water and adequate sanitation for millions and, to protect the diversity of our planet and safeguard life.

-- Recognition of the right to a healthy environment by the UN would be a meaningful way to empower and protect the courageous people who fight for biodiversity, healthy ecosystems and human rights, often risking their lives in the process.
+- Recognition of the right to a healthy environment by the UN would be a meaningful way to empower and protect the courageous people who fight for biodiversity.

 - New Peer-to-peer dialogue report contributes to the conceptualization and design of draft elements to incorporate SDG16 and principles of human rights and good governance into the post-2020 global biodiversity governance framework in a new dedicated target and as crosscutting dimensions of all targets of this framework.

 2018 marks a milestone in the history of human rights.
 Seventy years ago, in December 1948, the United Nations General Assembly proclaimed the Universal Declaration of Human Rights which set out the fundamental rights of all peoples, of all nations.
 Representatives from all over the world, with diverse backgrounds and expertise spanning from the law to culture drafted the declaration which has since been translated into five hundred languages.
 Preceded by two world wars, the document stands out as a record of countries coming together after brutal conflict to recognise the inherent dignity of all human beings and the rights of every single person to freedom, peace and justice.